JohnGrey0/bestbuy-item-tracker/README.md

 # Usage
 The items are hardcoded in an dictionary as the url is super long.
 You will have to modify the list for different products.

+Please use this url to build your own query - https://bestbuyapis.github.io/bby-query-builder/#/productSearch
 - python -m main -i "3070"
 - python -m main -i "3080"
 - python -m main -i "xbox"